-Electronic Document Management: Is it worth the investment?
+Electronic Document Management: Is it worth investing in it?

 While it may seem obvious in general terms that a managed document environment would provide significant benefits, justification in clear-cut financial and competitive terms is less clear.
 The information below provides a road map for clarifying the ROI process for a Document Management System.